 The majority of travellers report that Spaceships vehicles are well-maintained and easy to drive, offering a freedom that’s not possible with a full-blown campervan, as well as much better fuel consumption.
 The facilities provided—which, depending on the model, can range from Wi-Fi, through side awnings to glassware and crockery—are said to be a good catch for the price.
 Customers have also commented on the spaciousness of the 2-berth models, which are reportedly perfect for 2 people to sleep inside—though not always the case!
 The professionalism of the staff themselves has also been noted, with minor hiccups such as flight delays handled swiftly and smoothly, and extras such as a second water tank provided upon request for small fees.

 A few complaints have nevertheless been raised: mostly, these are that customer service isn’t great on busier days, which is to an extent understandable.
 Some models can be cramped if you’re tall or have a lot of camping gear with you, and on occasion appear to be thoroughly well-used and show their age.
 One small recurring problem appeared to be poor-quality canvas back covers.

 Overall, Spaceships is trying very hard to give the market something unique and they are succeeding.
-They are a recommended company not only because of their unique and classy campers but because of the efforts they put in to be so much more than just a campervan hire company.
+They are a recommended company not only because of their affordable, unique, and classy campers but because of the efforts they put in to be so much more than just a campervan hire company.